shipkode/gravity-build-machine/README.md

 ## Deploying on bare metal

-You can also leverage all of this auotmation on a bare-metal, pre-provisioned server.
-Make sure you have ssh access to the server, update the inventory file ansible/thor\_inventory.example then do the following:
+You can also leverage all of this automation on a bare-metal, pre-provisioned server.
+You will need to do the following:

+### Edit ansible/site.yml

+You'll need to update your docker and vbox user information.
+Update the vars section of the file to look something like this:

+    vars:
+      debug: False
+      docker_users:
+        - my_ssh_user_name
+      vbox_user: my_ssh_user_name

+Where *my_ssh_user_name* is the name of the user that has ssh (and sudo access to the baremetal server).

+### Update ansible inventory.example

+Update the inventory file ansible/inventory.example so that it has your server and credential information.

+### Deploy!

+Now it's time to deploy your server:

     $ cd ansible
-    $ mv thor_inventory.example my_inventory.txt
-    $ ansible-playbook -i my_inventory.txt site.yml --ask-pass --ask-become-pass

-You will also need to add your username to the list of docker\_users in ansible/site.yml.
+    $ make deploy

 ## License